-The US Cash Deficit for 5/15/2013 was $34.7B bringing the May 2013 deficit through 15 days to $99B.
+The US Cash Deficit for August 2016 came in at $151B bringing the 2016 cash deficit through 8 months to $476B.

 Revenue was up 8% for an $18B YOY increase, though the two extra business days vs 2015 played a big part in that beat.
 Still, we’ll take it, and it brings the year to date to just $15B under last year with 4 more months to close the gap.
 Looking into the details, the story for the year is emerging…taxes withheld from paychecks are up a healthy 4%, but that gain is pretty much being offset with corporate taxes down 12% and taxes not withheld down 6%.
 Bottom line is that through 8 months, we are still down…and that’s bad news even though some of it is due to one time receipts in 2015.
 The only good news is that our largest source of revenue…taxes withheld from paychecks appears to be stable and growing at a solid clip.
 It’s not enough, but without that the numbers would be terrible.